N64Gamespedia/gdx/_vault-specs/format-protocol.md

 <!-- Protocol Source: _vault-specs/format-protocol.md -->
 ```

-------  Before generating the Final MD Format CodeBox, Normal Chat print the Slugname.md lowercase with a - replacing any spaces. -----------------
+------  Before generating the Final MD Format CodeBox, print in lowercase the slugname in plain text with a - replacing any spaces. -----------------